Ichneutica sapiens: Behaviour

-The adults of this species are on the wing between December to early January and are attracted to sugar traps and to light.
+The adults of this species are on the wing between December and early January and are attracted to sugar traps and to light.

 Life history and host species

 The life history of this species is unknown as are the host species of its larvae.
-Hoare hypothesised that a grass or grass like plants are the likely larval host of this species based on the know preferred habitat and the shape of the female ovipositor, the latter possibly an adaption for placing eggs on such plants.
+Hoare hypothesised that a grass or grass like plants are the likely larval host of this species based on the known preferred habitat and the shape of the female ovipositor, the latter possibly an adaption for placing eggs on such plants.